This page describes how to restore an Autonomous AI Database from a backup.

 endTimeof the backup as the restore time.

-To see a list of available backups for your database, see View backups for an Autonomous Database.
+To see a list of available backups for your database, see View backups for an Autonomous AI Database.

 API